real-votes/real-votes/README.md

 #Tests

-1. Clone down this repository.
+1. Clone down this repository on github and in the command line write:

+  `git clone`

 2. Enter the following command to install dependencies:

-  `npm i`.
+  `npm i`

 3. Start mongod:

   `mongod --dbpath db`

-4. gulp test
+4. Run a gulp test on the command line in the root:

+  `gulp test`